funct7/KRAnimationKit/README.md

 - zPosition *

 ==============================================================
-*: properties that are planned to be supported later.
+- *: properties that are planned to be supported later.
-?: properties that are not set to be supported at the moment.
+- ?: properties that are not set to be supported at the moment.
-X: properties that won't be supported.
+- X: properties that won't be supported.

-## Known Issues
+## Caveat
-1 .
 Since KRAnimationKit uses a layer-based animation--it uses `CAAnimation`, certain `UIView` subviews might not work as expected like the following scenario:

 According to this [StackOverflow post](http://stackoverflow.com/questions/15597956/ios-layer-background-color-not-showing-when-view-background-color-is-clear-colo), the `backgroundColor` property of `UILabel` and its `layer` are not the same.
 Animation is applied to the layer level only, so animating a `UILabel` instance with different colors for the view and layer might result in unexpected behavior.

-2 .
-As noted above, `EaseInOutCirc` and `EaseInOutBounce` for *KRTimingFunction* might not be working correctly.
-This is soon to be fixed.

 ## Author